DWM7721/PlaylistSorterForYT/README.md

  * Sorting the side panel playlist view
  * Section on page that holds buttons to control functionality (instead of using existing buttons)
  * Check if sorting has already happened instead of sorting every time the button is clicked.
+ * Keep Watch later playlist at the top
+ * Bypass unicode characters/icons as the first letter of the name (use only a-z and A-Z)

 ## Bugs or Features?
 Create an issue with the appropriate tag and describe the bug or feature.
 If you want to submit a pull request with a fix then please reference the issue too.

+## Known Issues
 ---